 - Virginia Natural Gas

 Taken together these subsidiaries service more than 9 million customers across the territories they cover.
 Source: Southern Company – Service Territory

-Based on customer count, the company is one of the largest regulated utility companies in America.
-Approximately 90% of the projected 2019 earnings come from state-regulated businesses.
+Based on customer count, Southern is one of the largest regulated utility companies in America.
+Approximately 90% of earnings come from state-regulated businesses.

 This assumes the regulated utility has positive relationships with the state regulatory bodies in its service areas.
 And Southern has historically maintained excellent regulatory relationships.

-Because of the costs related to bringing these projects to completion, the company has had to take on significant amounts of debt in the last several years.
-However, based on Southern’s recent earnings presentation, they do not expect to increase debt through 2021.
+Because of the costs related to bringing these projects to completion, the company has had to take on significant amounts of debt.
+However, based on Southern’s recent earnings presentation, they expect financial leverage to remain stable for the next 5 years.